 In traditional sericulture, when a silk moth is ready to spin its cocoon, it is given a twig to climb.
-This is a stylized pictograph of two cocoons suspended from a twig.
-It is the noun silk
+This is a stylised pictograph of two cocoons suspended from a twig.
+Therefore, it is the

 Illustrative Text Reference: